China : Safety by CityChina - safety as a country

 MUGGING RISK : LOW

-Considering the fact that violent crime rate is low in Shanghai, the risk of being mugged or kidnapped is very rare, especially for tourists.
+Because the violent crime rate is low in Shanghai, the risk of being mugged or kidnapped is very rare, especially for tourists.
 Violent crimes do occur, but they are usually against Shanghai’s citizens, and that does not affect any tourist while in the city.

 TERRORISM RISK : LOW

-When terrorist’s attacks are in question, there is a risk, but still there is no need for panic.
+When terrorist attacks are in question, there is a risk, but still, there is no need for panic.
 Even though travelers are not the target, the previous reports say that public places are the hubs of the attacks and they are frequently visited by foreigners.
 Thus, tourists can become affected.
 The best advice is to be careful and take care of themselves.

 SCAMS RISK : HIGH